Core part of purescript-argonaut that contains basic types for Json, case analysis, printer and parser.

 (\obj -> "Got an object, which had " <> Foreign.Object.size obj <>

-basicInfo anotherNumber -- => "Got a number: 0.0"
+" items.")basicInfo anotherNumber -- => "Got a number: 0.0"

 basicInfo anotherArray -- => "Got an array, which had 3 items."

-basicInfo anotherObject -- => "Got an object, which had 2 items."
+basicInfo anotherObject -- => "Got an object, which had 2 items."caseJson is the fundamental function for pattern matching on Json values;

-any kind of pattern matching you might want to do can be done with caseJson
+any kind of pattern matching you might want to do can be done with caseJson.

-is not always comfortable to use, so Argonaut provides a
+However, caseJson is not always comfortable to use, so Argonaut provides a

 few other simpler versions for convenience.
 For example, the caseJsonX